ucdavisdatalab/workshop_introduction_to_version_control/chapters/01_getting-started.md

 :::{admonition} Historical Note
 :class: note
-IBM’s OS/360 IEBUPDTE software update tool is widely regarded as the earliest and most widely adopted precursor to modern, version control systems.
-Its release in 1972 of the Source Code Control System (SCCS) package marked the first, fully fledged system designed specifically for software version control.
+IBM’s OS/360 IEBUPDTE software update tool is widely regarded as the earliest and most widely adopted precursor to modern version control systems.
+Its release in 1972 of the Source Code Control System (SCCS) package marked the first fully-fledged system designed specifically for software version control.
 :::

 It's common for projects to have multiple associated files, so most version